-Chronic Shoulder Dislocation and Instability
+Chronic Shoulder Instability and Dislocation

 The main cause of chronic shoulder dislocations are chronic shoulder dislocations.
 This is not a play on words, treat and cure the chronic shoulder dislocation and you prevent future dislocations.

-Patients need to be made aware that in first time dislocations there is usually enough trauma and significant soft tissue damage that future and chronic instability and dislocations and a long medical history of shoulder problems will occur.
+- Patients need to be made aware that in first time dislocations there is usually enough trauma and significant soft tissue damage that future and chronic instability and dislocations and a long medical history of shoulder problems will occur.

 Anterior shoulder dislocation occurs in approximately 95 percent of all shoulder dislocation cases.
 In this dislocation, the anterior static shoulder stabilizers, including the anterior capsule and the inferior glenohumeral ligament, are torn away from the bone.

 In some cases a chip of bone from the posterolateral aspect (Hill-Sachs lesion) of the humeral head (ball) or a torn rim (Bankart lesion) of the glenoid (socket) may occur.